bcgov/AzureFilesPoC/terraform/README.md

 Before testing the automated pipeline in github, verify your setup from your local machine.
 - This ensures your Azure CLI, Terraform CLI, and local variables are all correct.

-- See the detailed guide in [`validation/localhost/README.md`](./validation/localhost/README.md) for instructions on using the helper scripts.
-- **Only proceed when all local validation steps pass.**
+open the environment folder:
+1. terraform init
+2. terraform validate
+3. terraform plan
+I try to reserve apply for github because it uses different permissions, but you could do terraform apply and terraform destroy before trying in github.

 ### Step 3: Validate the CI/CD Pipeline
 This step confirms that the GitHub Actions workflow can authenticate and deploy resources.
-- Make a small, safe change inside the `terraform/validation/` directory (e.g., add a comment to `main.tf`).
+- Make a small, safe change inside the `terraform/environments/dev/` directory (e.g., add a comment to `main.tf`). or uncomment just one resource creation.
 - **Commit and push** this change to the `main` branch.
 - This will trigger the `azure-terraform-validation.yml` workflow, which will perform a full `plan` and `apply` of the test resources.
 - A successful run of this workflow validates the entire end-to-end automation process.